vaibhavsingh1742/Lifestyle-And-Sleep-Health-Dashboard/README.md

 📈 Stress levels vs age-group
 ## Key Insights
-🎯Sleep quality increases with physical activity upto a certain threshold
+🎯Sleep quality increases with physical activity up to a certain threshold

 🎯Positive correlation between sleep duration and sleep quality for the most part